Description

 'Maximum drawdown measures the loss in any losing period during a fund’s investment record.
 It is defined as the percent retrenchment from a fund’s peak value to the fund’s valley value.
 The drawdown is in effect from the time the fund’s retrenchment begins until a new fund high is reached.
 The maximum drawdown encompasses both the period from the fund’s peak to the fund’s valley (length), and the time from the fund’s valley to a new fund high (recovery).
 It measures the largest percentage drawdown that has occurred in any fund’s data record.'

-• Compared with the benchmark DIA (-20.8 days) in the period of the last 5 years, the maximum reduction from previous high of -7.7 days of Dow 30 Strategy is greater, thus better.
+• Compared with the benchmark DIA (-20.8 days) in the period of the last 5 years, the maximum drop from peak to valley of -7.7 days of Dow 30 Strategy is higher, thus better.

-• Compared with DIA (-16 days) in the period of the last 3 years, the maximum DrawDown of -7.5 days is greater, thus better.
+• Compared with DIA (-16 days) in the period of the last 3 years, the maximum drop from peak to valley of -7.4 days is greater, thus better.

 MaxDuration:

-• Compared with DIA (134 days) in the period of the last 3 years, the maximum time in days below previous high water mark of 267 days is larger, thus worse.
+• Compared with DIA (142 days) in the period of the last 3 years, the maximum time in days below previous high water mark of 236 days is higher, thus worse.

 AveDuration: